MrGalletah/Random-Quote-Machine/README.md

+# Random Quote Machine
+This is a random quote machine (and Hex color generator) built in React

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.